What Is Dry January? How to Start Your 2021 Alcohol-free.

 • Better sleep

-These benefits will be more prominent the more you drink, but even those who only consume alcohol in moderation will notice some benefits of taking a break, including:
+These benefits will be more prominent the more you drink, but even people who consume alcohol in moderation will notice some benefits of taking a break, including:

 • Saving money spent on alcohol